serhii-londar/open-source-mac-os-apps/README.md

 - [PDF Archiver](https://github.com/PDF-Archiver/PDF-Archiver) - Nice tool for tagging and archiving tasks.  ![swift_icon]
 - [Paperless Desktop](https://github.com/thomasbrueggemann/paperless-desktop) - Desktop app that uses the paperless API to manage your document scans.  ![javascript_icon]
 - [Pennywise](https://github.com/kamranahmedse/pennywise) - Pennywise opens any website or media in a small floating window that remains on top of all other applications.
 It's a great alternative to Helium. ![javascript_icon]
-- [Pomodoro Cycle](https://github.com/jet8a/pomodoro-cycle-app) - Pomodoro Cycle for macOS ![type_script_icon]
+- [Pomodoro Cycle](https://github.com/jet8a/pomodoro-cycle-app) - Pomodoro Cycle for macOS ![typescript_icon]
 - [QOwnNotes](https://github.com/pbek/QOwnNotes) - Plain-text file notepad and todo-list manager with markdown support and ownCloud / Nextcloud integration. ![cpp_icon]
 - [Quicksilver](https://github.com/quicksilver/Quicksilver) - Quicksilver is a fast macOS productivity application that gives you the power to control your Mac quickly and elegantly.  ![objective_c_icon]
 - [Quickwords](https://github.com/quickwords/quickwords) - Write anything in a matter of seconds.
 Create snippets that can substitute text, execute tedious tasks and more.  ![javascript_icon] ![css_icon]
 - [SelfControl](https://github.com/SelfControlApp/selfcontrol) - macOS app to block your own access to distracting websites etc for a predetermined period of time.
 It can not be undone by the app or by a restart – you must wait for the timer to run out.  ![objective_c_icon]
 - [Sessions](https://github.com/AlexPerathoner/Sessions) - Safari extension to save your working sessions ![swift_icon]
 - [Speed Reader](https://github.com/LumingYin/SpeedReader) - Read faster with the power of silencing vocalization with SpeedReader. ![swift_icon]
 - [Spotter](https://github.com/spotter-application/spotter) - Productivity tool, the main function is to search and launch external application actions and applications themselves, so you can stay focused on your current task.
-Kind of spotlight or alfred alternative. ![type_script_icon] ![swift_icon]
+Kind of spotlight or alfred alternative. ![typescript_icon] ![swift_icon]
 - [StickyNotes](https://github.com/LumingYin/StickyNotes) - A Windows 10-esque Sticky Notes app implemented in AppKit. ![swift_icon]
 - [Strategr](https://github.com/khrykin/StrategrDesktop) - No-fuss time management. ![cpp_icon] ![objective_c_icon]
-- [Super Productivity](https://github.com/johannesjo/super-productivity) - Free to do list & time tracker for programmers & designers with Jira integration. ![type_script_icon] ![javascript_icon]
+- [Super Productivity](https://github.com/johannesjo/super-productivity) - Free to do list & time tracker for programmers & designers with Jira integration. ![typescript_icon] ![javascript_icon]
 - [ThenGenerator](https://github.com/87kangsw/ThenGenerator) - Xcode Source Editor Extension for 'Then' ![swift_icon]
 - [Thyme](https://github.com/joaomoreno/thyme) - The task timer for OS X.  ![objective_c_icon]
 - [Time to Leave](https://github.com/thamara/time-to-leave) - Log work hours and get notified when it's time to leave the office and start to live. ![javascript_icon] ![css_icon] ![html_icon]